SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Summon Blizzard

-As an action, you can summon 1 air and 1 ice elemental.
+As an action, you can summon 2 ice elemental.
 Once you use this ability, you can't use it again until you finish a long rest.

 ### Level 20